 Examples of IoT

 Companies like Google, Apple, and Microsoft are all increasing their presence in the world of IoT.
-The latest race amongst the big three has been to release the top performing, and selling, home assistant technology that can, in theory, make your life easier.
-Common IoT technology used by the everyday consumer would be: smart watches, smart appliances (refrigerators, thermostats, laundry machines) and connected cars.
+The latest race amongst the big three has been to release the top-performing, and selling, home assistant technology that can, in theory, make your life easier.
+Common IoT technology used by the everyday consumer: smartwatches, smart appliances (refrigerators, thermostats, laundry machines) and connected cars.

-Larger industries like healthcare, agriculture, and heavy equipment are all using IoT technologies that work together to bring a seamless experience for the end user or consumer.
+Larger industries like healthcare, agriculture, and heavy equipment are all using IoT technologies that work together to bring a seamless experience for the end-user or consumer.
 However, IoT opens up new security vulnerabilities.

 IoT and Small Business Security